Simultaneous JWST, NuSTAR, and VLA Monitoring of Sgr A*: A Unified Picture of the Variable IR, X-ray and Radio Emission

 \section{Acknowledgments}

-We thank J. Michail for his initial setup of the VLA observation, and V. Tatischeff for insightful discussions.
+We thank S. Ressler and V. Tatischeff for insightful discussions.
 Work by R.G.A. was supported by NASA under award number 80GSFC24M0006.
 Work by FYZ was supported by the grant AST-2305857 from the NSF and NASA under awards JWST-2235 and JWST-3559.
+JMM is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2401752.
 JWST observations are associated with NASA's JWST-2235 and JWST-3559 programs.
 Some of the data presented in this Letter were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 All the JWST data used in this Letter can be found in MAST: doi:10.17909/0z7e-gf46.
 This work is based on observations made with the NASA/ ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 The National Radio Astronomy Observatory is facility of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. COH is supported by NSERC Discovery Grant RGPIN-2023-04264, and Alberta Innovates Advance Program 242506334.